Roadmap to Opioid Safety

 - Take only as prescribed by a physician

 - Take the lowest dose possible for the shortest duration possible

 - Do not share medications with family or friends

 - Practice safe storage and disposal

 - Our goal at Sano is to help you control your pain and reduce it over time, but you can expect some pain immediately following surgery.

 - Manage pain without medicine.
-Splints, ice/heat, elevation, exercise and physical therapy may be options for managing discomfort.
-Positive coping strategies, like support of family and friends, also play a role in recovery.
+Splints, ice/heat, elevation, exercise, and physical therapy may be options for managing discomfort.
+Positive coping strategies, like the support of family and friends, also play a role in recovery.

 Narcotic Pain Medicine

-Key takeaway for orthopedic surgeries is to take the smallest dosage for the shortest duration.
-Here are some additional guidelines for safe use, storage and disposal:
+The key for orthopedic surgeries is taking the smallest dosage for the shortest duration.
+Here are some additional guidelines for safe use, storage, and disposal: